clojuredocs/guides/articles/content.md

 ### [Functions](/articles/language/functions.html) (In progress)

-Functions are at the heard of Clojure.
+Functions are at the heart of Clojure.

 This guide covers: